-Subsequent to the year-end, the Company granted 50,000 stock options to a consultant.
-The options have an exercise price of \$0.23 per common share and expire on March 30, 2026.
+Subsequent to year end, the Company granted 100,000 incentive stock options to a consultant of the Company subject to certain vesting provisions.
+These options will be exercisable at a price of \$0.25 per common share and expire five years after the grant date.